niccokunzmann/somarosa.co.uk/content/offerings/1-1-container.md

 {{< image-section left=false image="/img/homepage-1.jpg" alt="" >}}
 ## Sacred Holding 1-1
-Held container for your journey in opening, deepening, exploring greater love, sexual expression, safety, trust, connection, pleasure, emotion, self-worth, personal power...
+Held container for your journey in deepening your connection to your body, learning of your nervous system, your needs, your desires...

 Find out more about Sacred Holding Containers [here](https://somarosa.co.uk/offerings/sacred-holding/ "")
 {{< /image-section >}}